PARIS 4 IN A NUTSHELL

 Step on France’s kilometre zero – just in front of Notre Dame, all the roads are measured from this point

 Stroll along rue des Rosiers – get a taste of its many street food options in the heart of the Jewish Quarter

 Travel back in time inside the Crypte Archéologique– learn about former Lutèce, and the birth of Paris

-Coffee break at rue de Barres or rue du Trésor– quiet and shady oasis in the bustle of le Marais
+Coffee break at rue de Barres or rue du Trésor– a small town feel in the heart of Paris

 A picnic on the banks of the Seine – a locals’ must.
 Vin, fromage & baguette, Paris’ beautiful architecture, Bateaux Mouches . . . quintessential Paris as its best